Hello, my name is Andrew Feldstein of the Feldstein Family Law Group. Today, I will be discussing March Break Access with your children.

 In my experience, the best time to discuss March Break access is early in the year and no later than the middle of January or early February.
 If you can do so earlier, that’s even better.
 This way parents have time to make travel plans and any other arrangements necessary to be able to enjoy the break with the children.

 If you believe that March Break access will be a contentious issue, it should be addressed with the other parent in writing or through your lawyer as far in advance as possible in order to resolve the dispute either through negotiation or the courts if necessary.

-For more information on this and other issues, please feel free to visit our website or contact us by phone at Feldstein Family Law Group, (905) 581-7222.
+For more information on this and other issues, please feel free to explore our website or contact us by phone at 905-581-7222.
 Thank you.